 Minimum number of signatures to support a valid petition

-The minimum number, equal to 5 per cent of the local government electors for the county of Worcestershire shown in the revised registers published at 15 February, is 4862.
+The minimum number, equal to 5 per cent of the local government electors for Malvern Hills District Council shown in the revised register published at 15 February 2018, is 2957.

 This is the minimum number of signatures needed to support any petitions to the council submitted between 31 March 2018 and before 1 April 2019.

 A new number will be published in February 2019 and if the number is less than 2957 then the new number will apply from the date published.